nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Current ZooKeep Book saved as zookeepbook_19-10-2020.json
 ```
 A file named `zookeepbook_19-10-2020.json` is created in the `data/snapshots` directory.
-This file contains the state of the `ZooKeep` book data at the point in time when the command
+This file contains the state of your `ZooKeep` book data at the point in time when the command
 was executed.

 ---